Mighty Mites use USSA non-scored event guidelines.

 Parents can watch our Live-Timing.com Software Application to see what athletes have raced and anticipate the start of their children.
 Live-Timing provides initial race times as racers finish; however, those initial times are NOT official.
 Many athletes can be disqualified for missing a gate once the Gate Keepers turn in their gate cards after the race, and recalculations can occur due to technical difficulties.
 Therefore, it is important to WAIT to celebrate your children’s race finishes until the Awards Ceremony at the end of the day.
 Additionally, it is critical that families join in on cheering all the athletes at the finish!

 There are a total of four pointed races throughout the season.
 Award medals are given to the three fastest girls and three fastest boys in each animal group, with recognition given to the top 5 finishers.
 Points will be awarded in pointed races for the first through fifth positions respectively: 10-7-5-4-3.
-Season trophies are based on the four pointed race finishes AND training day attendance points.
+Season trophies are based on the four pointed race finishes.

 The Tanaka Award, given at the end of the year banquet, is awarded to the boy and girl that the coaches believe exemplify excellence in sportsmanship.
 Good sportsmanship is marked by a positive attitude no matter the weather or conditions, encouragement given to fellow racers, helpfulness to coaches and volunteers, politeness, and respectfulness of authority.

 The Most Improved Award, also given at the end of the year banquet, goes to the Mighty Mite boy and girl who have shown the most improvement for that year.